DB V 160 family: Class V 164 (Class 218)

 After some testing in class 215 units, a stronger engine with 1,840 kW (later increased to 2,060 kW) was approved for rail service.
 Power for supply of electricity by generator could be taken directly from this more powerful main engine.
 The result was Class 218, with some 410 units built between 1971 and 1979; these became the backbone of diesel traction at Deutsche Bahn AG.
 Class 218 locomotives were used for any type of train, from intercity trains to heavy freight trains.
 Where necessary, double or triple traction was possible.
 Maximum speed was 140 km/h (100 km/h in low gear) and all locomotives were equipped with a hydraulic braking system.

 A subclass 218.9 was formed from rebuilt Class 210s, with the auxiliary gas turbine removed.

 Class V 169 (Class 219)

 Derived from Class 216 was one single unit with an additional gas turbine; Class V 169 (later Class 219).
-The class number 219 was reused after the merger of Deutsche Bahn and the Deutsche Reichsbahn for the East German DR Class 119, no Class V 169s having survived at that point.
+The class number 219 was reused after the merger of Deutsche Bahn and the Deutsche Reichsbahn for the East German DR Class 119.

+In August 2021 the V169 was bought by locomotive engineer Roland Sandkuhl who founded his own company LOKRAPID (LR) in Oldenburg.
+In 2022 he restored the locomotive and repainted it in its original DB livery with respectively one of her former official numbers V 169 001 and 219 001-5 on the fronts.
+It went back in service on 20 September 2022 under the UIC number "92 80 1219 001-5 D-LR" operating various trains.